-This year the school introduced a new system for electing our Pupil Leadership Team.
-Our team consists of two School Captains, two Vice School Captains, three House Captains and two Equity and Inclusion Captains.
-This team consists of S6 pupils who nominated themselves to be considered for all roles.
+This year the school introduced a Junior Pupil Leadership team in addition to our Senior Pupil Leadership team.
+Our Junior Pupil Leadership team consists of two Captains and three Vice Captains.
+Our Senior Pupil Leadership team consists of two School Captains, two Vice School Captains, an Equity and Inclusion Captain and two Health and Wellbeing Captains.
+Both teams consist of pupils who nominated themselves to be considered for these roles.

-Pupils are nominated and speak to an assembly of S6 pupils and staff.
+To be part of the Senior Pupil Leadership team, pupils are nominated and deliver a speech to S6 pupils and staff.
 S6 pupils and teachers then vote for their preferred candidates.
-Following this they are interviewed by a select panel including a previous School Captain.
-Performance at the interview and the results of the vote are taken in to account and the Pupil Leadership Team are duly elected.
+Following this they are interviewed by a panel including a previous School Captain.
+Performance at the interview and the results of the vote are taken in to account and the Senior Pupil Leadership Team are duly elected.
+To be part of the Junior Pupil Leadership team, pupils complete an application form and an interview.